KangBoonkiat/Facial-Detection/README.md

 1. Ensure the webcam is not in-use
 2. pip uninstall opencv and pip install opencv-python

-### 2. If you have issue while using code that require tensorflow:
+### 2. After installed the CUDA, GPU still not activated:
-1. check if tensorflow and tensorflow-gpu is compactable with the python version you using.https://www.tensorflow.org/install/source#gpu
+1. Check if tensorflow and tensorflow-gpu is compactable with the python version you using.https://www.tensorflow.org/install/source#gpu
 2. Ensure tensorflow and tensorflow-gpu are the same version

 ### 3. For Nvidia gpu user: Error on cudnn64_8.dll
 1. Ensure cudnn is installed probably.